playcanvas/developer.playcanvas.com/content/en/tutorials/collision-and-triggers.md

 };
 ```

 In the ```initialize``` method we set up the event listener, and then in the event handler we check to see if the other entity has a **rigidbody** component (this is to avoid playing a sound when we enter a trigger volume) and then we play the "hit" sound effect.
-So now everytime an Entity with the collider script attached collides with another rigid body it will play the hit sound.
+So now, every time an Entity with the collider script attached collides with another rigid body, it will play the hit sound.

 And that's all there is to handling Collisions and Triggers in PlayCanvas.